Battle of Princeton

 Siding with the opposition to the royal government, Anthony Walton White was recommended to General George Washington in the first weeks of his command of the Continental Army by George Clinton, a delegate to the Continental Congress from New York.
 Washington tried White as an aide-de-camp for several weeks, but courteously turned him down in favor of Robert Hanson Harrison in October of 1775.

 Anthony Wayne was a notable military officer who served in both the War of the American Revolution and in campaigns during George Washington’s Presidential administration.
-Wayne was famous for his military ardor and his aggressive leadership in combat, earning the sobriquet “Mad Anthony,” but he was also noteworthy for his careful planning prior to going on campaign.
-During the Revolution, Wayne played an important role in the 1777 Philadelphia Campaign, the Battle of Monmouth, and the Southern Campaigns.
-His most important military contribution to his new nation, however, was his campaign against American Indians in the Northwest Territory in the 1790s.
-His victory at the Battle of Fallen Timbers and the resulting Treaty of Greenville fulfilled one of the Washington Administration’s primary policy objectives by ending American Indian resistance to white settlement in what is now Ohio.
+Wayne was famous for his military ardor and his aggressive leadership in combat, earning the sobriquet “Mad Anthony,” but he was also noteworthy for his careful planning prior to going on campaigns.

-The high point of Arthur St. Clair's long military career, which began when he was a young British officer?
+The high point of Arthur St. Clair's long military career, which began when he was a young British officer in the French and Indian War, came when General George Washington visited his quarters in Trenton, New Jersey on the evening of January 2, 1777.

 In April 1782, the Board of Associated Loyalists in Monmouth, New Jersey executed the Continental Army?

-On February 23, 1778, George Washington rode out of Valley Forge to meet Baron Friedrich Wilhelm von?
+On February 23, 1778, George Washington rode out of Valley Forge to meet Baron Friedrich Wilhelm von Steuben, who's expertise in military training was second to none.

-Gen. George Washington's attack upon the British at Germantown on October 4, 1777 surprised the British, but ultimately ended in a sharp defeat.
+General George Washington's attack upon the British at Germantown on October 4, 1777, surprised the British, but ultimately ended in a sharp defeat.

 The Battle of Guilford Courthouse was the turning point of the Southern Campaign of 1780-1781.
 The British "victory" resulted in Lord Cornwallis' retreat to Yorktown and the eventual capture of his entire army.

-George Washington and his officers considered abandoning and even burning New York City after retreating?
+George Washington and his officers considered abandoning and even burning New York City after retreating from Long Island on August 29.
+Washington, however, erroneously believed that Congress wanted the city held and deployed his forces on a sixteen-mile front.

 While considered to be a draw on the battlefield, Washington was able to deftly portray the Battle of Monmouth as a strategic victory.